by Will Mawhood, RIGA

 This book was an attempt at a cogito ergo sum for the free Latvian nation: proof to the outside world that there was a country called Latvia, that Russia did not just roll on until the Baltic Sea, whatever the map might suggest.
 There are examples all around them of countries that have become partly or wholly Russified (look at Ukraine for a particularly topical and knotty example of this), that have lost their culture, their language and had foreign narratives of their identity and history forced upon them.
 That did not – quite – happen to Latvia.
 And I’m still in Riga, still trying to understand better.

-Will Mawhood is editor at Deep Baltic
+Will Mawhood is the editor of Deep Baltic

 © Deep Baltic 2015.
 All rights reserved.